Blazing-Blast/Cardgame/Moon.md

 | Summon phase | Waxing + Plenilune |
 | Active phase | Waxing + Waning    |

-The spy is hidden (unable to be targeted by the enemy), until he performs his first attack.
+The Spy is hidden (unable to be targeted by the enemy), until he performs his first attack.

-The spy can only attack during scheme.
+The Spy can only attack during `Active Phase`.

 ### Structures